-Bankruptcy and Real Estate in Howell
+Bankruptcy Real Estate Attorney in Howell, New Jersey

 Safeguarding Your Home

 Many are intimidated by the idea of filing for bankruptcy because they believe there is a large possibility that they will lose their home.
 This is a pervasive and dangerous misconception: More often than not, a person filing for bankruptcy will not lose their home, especially if they are guided by an experienced bankruptcy attorney.